 - How the user took the heroin

 Snorting Heroin: Heroin, in a pure state, is a white powder.
 Because of the powdered form of pure heroin, snorting is generally the choice of ingestion.
-Black tar heroin is darker in color and sticky.
+Black tar heroin is darker in color and stickier.
 Sniffing heroin through the nostrils produces a peak high within three to five minutes.

 Injecting or Shooting Heroin: This method of ingestion is the choice of roughly half of heroin users.
 The addict mixes heroin with water and injects the drug into a vein.
 Injection sites can change because of collapsed and scarred veins.
 Injecting heroin produces a high-speed high of just under one minute.
+If you’re asking, ‘How long does heroin stay in your system?’, keep in mind that the method of use—like injecting or smoking—can affect how long it is detectable.

 Smoking Heroin: The user smokes heroin in powder form using glass pipes.
 Another method is inhaling heroin by heating heroin with a flame off the aluminum foil.
 This method carries the label of chasing the dragon.
 It is not uncommon for smokers to switch over to injecting heroin.